appbaseio/Docs/src/datamodel.md

 # Datamodel

-Appbase is a Database-as-a-Service (DBaaS).
+Appbase is a realtime Database as a Service (DBaaS), built on top of a graph schema with JSON based vertices (similar to JSON documents), and edges to link them.

 All databases support the storing and fetching of data, what distinguishes one database type from another is the structure of the data they store and the means by which it can be retrieved.

-Several databases we already know:
+Several popular databases can be classified as below:

 1. [Relational (SQL) Databases](http://en.wikipedia.org/wiki/SQL) SQLite, PostgreSQL
 2. [NoSQL Databases](http://en.wikipedia.org/wiki/NoSQL)